Mallorca's disappointing vacation season | DW | 20.08.2021

 In the second coronavirus pandemic summer, the tourism on the vacation island remains sluggish.
 While many are facing existential fears, the police are grappling to get the illegal open-air parties under control.

 Normally, Paul Patrovsky would be working non-stop at the moment, showing tourists the hidden corners of Palma's old town, explaining the history of the cathedral's origins and telling them where to eat the best tapas.
-Instead, the 56-year-old guide, who is from the Czech Republic but came to the island back in 1988, has more free time than he would like.
-Demand for his services is meager in the second COVID summer on Mallorca.
+Instead, the 56-year-old guide, who is from the Czech Republic but came to Mallorca in 1988, has more free time than he would like.
+Demand for his services is meager in the second COVID summer on the island.
 "If it's four excursions a week, then it's already a lot," he says.
-That's significantly less than in normal years, when he's out with tourist groups virtually every day in August.
+That's significantly less than in normal years when he's out with tourist groups virtually every day in August.

 The current climate on the vacation island is tense again this summer.
 In contrast to last year, tourist travel is possible again, but not to the same extent as before the coronavirus pandemic.

-Almost 2.5 million passengers were handled at Mallorca's airport in July.
-That is still almost 50% less than in July 2019.
-The hotel association estimates the average occupancy rate on the island in these days at 65%, whereas in normal years, everything is booked out in August.
+Almost 2.5 million passengers traveled through Mallorca's airport in July.
+That is almost 50% less than in July 2019.
+The hotel association estimates the average occupancy rate on the island these days at 65%, whereas in normal years, everything is booked out in August.
 In addition, because of the low demand, just two-thirds of the approximately 700 hotels are currently open at all.

 "Things are better than they were last year," Patrovsky says.
 "But it's not enough to get through the winter."